-As stated earlier, letter carriers receive a new uniform allowance each year on their anniversary date.
+As stated above, letter carriers receive a new uniform allowance each year on their anniversary date.
 Any unspent funds cannot be carried over from the previous year and will be forfeited if not used.
 If a CCA does not use the full allowance before their appointment ends, the remainder of the uniform allowance will carry over into the next appointment, but it must be spent before the next anniversary date.
 CCAs cannot purchase uniform items during their five-day break in service.
 Again, as a reminder, when a CCA converts to career status, their uniform anniversary date remains the same.
-Be aware of backorders; vendors are not permitted to charge your allowance until the purchased items ship.
+Be aware of back orders; vendors are not permitted to charge your allowance until the purchased items ship.
 It's important for both CCAs and career employees to remember to shop early to avoid forfeiting any unspent funds.

 Unfortunately, uniform prices are on the rise.
 Uniform manufacturers and vendors cite several reasons for higher prices, including increases in the cost of materials, labor, utilities and shipping.
-NALC is concerned about city carrier uniform pricing and availability and routinely engages with the Postal Service on uniform issues in several ways.
-As part of ongoing collective-bargaining negotiations, NALC will continue to pursue Article 26 improvements to uniform allowances.
+NALC is very concerned about city carrier uniform pricing and availability and routinely engages with the Postal Service on uniform issues in several ways.
+As part of the collectivebargaining process, NALC relentlessly continues to pursue Article 26 improvements to the uniform program.
 Additionally, NALC will use the City Carrier Uniform Task Force to explore modified or alternative methods to supply city carriers with sufficient uniform items.
 As part of the duties of the Uniform Control Committee, the parties consider all non-cost matters pertaining to the Uniform Allowance Program.

-CCA uniform program details, including how the uniform allowance is provided, how uniforms are purchased, and how the uniform vendor is reimbursed, are explained on pages 26-2 through 26-4 of the Joint Contract Administration Manual and in the uniform section of the Letter Carrier Resource Guide, which are available on the NALC website (at nalc.org/jcam and nalc.org/resourceguide, respectively).
+CCA uniform program details, including how the uniform allowance is provided, how uniforms are purchased, and how the uniform vendor is reimbursed, are explained on pages 26-2 through 26-5 of the Joint Contract Administration Manual and in the uniform section of the Letter Carrier Resource Guide, which are available on the NALC website.
 New city carriers who have questions about the uniform program, or who have met the eligibility requirements but have not received their letter of authorization or purchasing card to buy uniform items, should contact their NALC shop steward or a branch officer.
 PR